 Dr. Mukkamala, who has been active in the AMA since residency, is a past Michigan representative to the AMA Young Physicians Section (YPS), a past recipient of the AMA Foundation’s “Excellence in Medicine” Leadership Award and, for the last 13 years, a member of the Michigan delegation to the AMA House of Delegates.
 In 2009 he was elected to the AMA Council on Science and Public Health, and served as its chair from 2016 to 2017.

 While a wide range of public health issues are important to Dr. Mukkamala, no issue strikes closer to home than his own city of Flint’s nationally publicized struggles with high levels of lead leaching into the drinking water.
 As the immediate past chair of the Community Foundation of Greater Flint, he and the foundation’s board became the clearinghouse for funding projects focused on mitigating the effects of lead in local children.
-He now chairs Flint Kids Learn, a supporting organization of the Community Foundation that is working to increase access to high-quality early education for children—a proven strategy for helping children who have been exposed to lead.
+He now chairs the Foundation for Flint, a supporting organization of the Community Foundation that is working to increase access to high-quality early education for children—a proven strategy for helping children who have been exposed to lead.

 Deeply committed to the revitalization of his hometown, Dr. Mukkamala returned to Flint after completing his residency at Loyola University Medical Center in Chicago in 2000.
 Today, he shares an office with his wife, Nita Kulkarni, MD, an obstetrician-gynecologist.
 Together, as a further demonstration of their dedication to Flint, in 2012 they established the Endowed Health Professions Scholarships at the University of Michigan, Flint.

-Outside of medicine they enjoy family time with their twin teenaged sons, Deven and Nikhil, who are active in high school band and robotics, respectively.
+Outside of medicine they enjoy family time with their twin teenaged sons, Deven and Nikhil, who are starting their college careers at the University of Chicago and University of Michigan, respectively.